JimmyChen02/PasswordManager/README.md

 - **Master password**: This is never stored anywhere.
 If you forget it, your data cannot be recovered
 - **Screen privacy**: Passwords are displayed in plain text in the terminal - ensure no one is watching
 - **Terminal history**: Consider using `history -c` after use to clear command history
-- **Backup**: Consider backing up your database, but remember that without the master password, encrypted data is useless
+- **SSH security**: Always use SSH keys instead of passwords for EC2 access
+- **Database isolation**: RDS is private and not accessible from the internet
-- **Network security**: Ensure your database connection is secure (SSL/TLS)
+- **Network security**: Database connections use SSL/TLS encryption
 - **Environment variables**: Keep your `.env` file secure and never commit it to version control
 - **SSH Keys**: Never commit your `.pem` key files to version control
 - **Database credentials**: Use strong passwords and limit access
+- **Screen sessions**: Be careful with screen/tmux sessions that might persist passwords

 ## Development History

 This password manager has evolved through multiple versions:
 - **V1**: Single-user with file-based salt storage
 - **V2**: Multi-user with JSON file storage
-- **V3**: Current PostgreSQL-based multi-user system
+- **V3**: PostgreSQL-based multi-user system with AWS deployment
+- **V4**: Current version consisting of V3 + Delete function

 The current version provides better security, scalability, and reliability compared to previous file-based approaches.

 ## Disclaimer

 This software is provided as-is.
 While it implements industry-standard security practices, use it at your own risk.
 Always maintain proper backups and follow security best practices.
+The private database configuration is required for production use.